 The winter brings along cold weather, frost, snow, and even freezing temperatures.
 Most plants go into hibernation during the winter months, and even house plants stop their growth cycle.
 Watering your lawn is a task that most gardeners and property owners perform on a regular basis to help maintain a lush, green turf.
-In the winter, many people are really unsure if they should water their lawn even though there may be snow on the ground.
+In the winter, many people wonder if it is a good idea to water their lawn even though there may be snow on the ground.

 Should You Water Your Lawn In The Winter